Deven Parekh: Private sector

-Public sector
+Board Membership

 From 2010-2012 Parekh served as a member of the advisory board of the U.S. Export-Import Bank.
 He also served on the Technical Advisory Council of the Federal Communications Commission from 2011-2018.

 Parekh served as a member on the Overseas Private Investment Corporation board from 2016-2018.
 He was nominated by President Barack Obama and confirmed in 2016.
 In June 2020, President Donald Trump nominated Parekh to the board of directors of the US International Development Finance Corporation, which succeeded the Overseas Private Investment Corporation Board.
 Parekh was confirmed by the U.S. Senate in December 2020.

 Parekh was appointed to the board of The Mayor's Fund to Advance New York City in 2018, and served until 2020.

 In July 2021, Parekh was named one of four winners of the 2021 Robert F. Kennedy Human Rights Award, also known as the Ripple of Hope Award, citing both his business and charitable work.
 Fellow winners included politician and voting rights advocate Stacey Abrams.